This One Is Personal: Background and promotion

-In December 2024, Savage made a suggestion that This One Is Personal might be her final album, and said she was worn out.
+In December 2024, Savage suggested that This One Is Personal might be her final album, and said she was worn out.
 This One Is Personal comprises 15 tracks and features guest collaborations with Skepta, James Fauntleroy, and Taves.
 Recorded across Nashville, London, and Lagos, the album examines topics of faith, love, heartbreak, and renewal.
 Savage told Apple Music that This One Is Personal is her "most vulnerable" album to date, and said it took her two years to complete the project.
 She added that although the album was recorded during a trying time in her life, the process of creating it was quite healing.

 Savage promoted the album by hosting a free concert at London's Koko venue.
 She partook in a Q&A session with her fans and previewed the album's songs on Sunday Brunch.

 The album's lead single, "You4Me", was released on 22 April 2025.
 It was produced by Mystro and contains a sample of Tamia's 1998 single "So Into You".
 The track is composed of two verses and combines Afrobeats with 90s R&B music.
 The accompanying music video for "You4Me" was directed by Liam S. Gleeson and filmed in London.